Past projects from HDSC faculty and staff in the following areas:

 The Alice Rosenwald Mental Health Integration Initiative funded the Mental Health Initiative (MHI) project from January 2015 – December 2016.
 This project was based in the Internal Medicine Associates (IMA), an adult primary care practice located within the main campus of MGH.
 The goal of the MHI project was to build on an existing Depression Care (“D-Care”) Initiative at MGH to enhance screening for depression in patients and to improve collaborative management of depression care between primary care teams and behavioral health experts.
 The MHI program focused on diabetic patients, as studies have shown this population has high rates of depression.
 The MHI team provided training to medical staff at all levels (including medical assistants and registered nurses).
 These sessions covered skills such as health coaching, motivational interviewing, shared decision making, and training in behavioral activation for depression care.

-Funding provided by Alice Rosenwald Mental Health Integration Initiative
+Funding from Alice Rosenwald Mental Health Integration Initiative